Wasted-Audio/ebu-norm/README.md

 +/− gain is calculated by the target level minus the analyzed integrated or peak value.
 In the case of `ebu-norm`, this takes place post-limiting to ensure that the exact integrated value is reached.
 Files are written to a sub-folder with suffix added to filename.

+N.B. `loudmax-norm` is ebu-norm but using Loudmax as the sole limiter instead of the compand chain.
+A major benefit is being able to hit -1 dBTP.
+It probably goes without saying that `loudmax-norm` requires Loudmax LADSPA be installed in `/usr/lib/ladspa`.
+It is currently set up only for stereo files so otherwise SoX will silently fail.

 ### Usage:
 ```shell